Te Puna — the new online breast screening system has replaced the current 8 systems with a single nationwide system.

 *The name of the new system - Te Puna, translates to ‘the spring’ and was gifted to the programme to reflect the purpose of the BreastScreen Aotearoa programme to protect the life and health of wāhine.

-If women are in the Nelson Marlborough region the age extension will also apply.
+*For women living in the Nelson Marlborough region the age extension will also apply.

 Extending the age range for free breast screening